-Intramuscular regimens: Both a five-dose and a four-dose i.m. regimen are recommended for post-exposure vaccination; the five-dose (“Essen”) regimen is the more commonly used:
+Intramuscular regimens: Both a five-dose and a four-dose i.m. regimen are recommended for post-exposure vaccination; the fivedose regimen is the more commonly used:

 - The five-dose regimen is administered on days 0, 3, 7, 14 and 28 into the deltoid muscle.

-- The four-dose regimen is administered as two doses on day 0 (one dose in the right and one in the left deltoid), and then one dose on each of days 7 and 21 into the deltoid muscle.
+- The four-dose regimen is administered as two doses on day 0 (one dose in the right and one in the left arm (deltoid muscles), and then one dose on each of days 7 and 21 into the deltoid muscle.

 - The two-site i.d. method: one i.d. injection at two sites on days 0, 3, 7 and 28.

-For use with: 0.1 ml for purified Vero cell rabies vaccine; 0.1 ml for purified chick embryo rabies vaccine.
+The volume per intradermal injection should be 0.1 ml with both purified Vero cell rabies vaccine, and purified chick embryo rabies vaccine.